openjdk/jtreg/src/share/doc/javatest/regtest/faq.md

 string "`/nodynamiccopyright/`" after the `@test` tag to indicate that that the file should not be subject to automated copyright processing that might affect the operation of the test.

+### My test opens files and sockets: do I have to close them before the test exits?

+If you want to be able to run the action in agentVM mode, then yes.

+If the action will always be run in otherVM mode, then it may be good practice to close any open files and sockets, but the operating system will probably close the open items for you if you do not.

+### My test changes observable system state like system properties or the default locale: do I have to reset it?

+If you want to be able to run the action in agentVM mode, then maybe.
+When an action is run in agentVM mode, jtreg will try and reset some commonly used values to their their state at the beginning of the action.
+If you modify any other values, you must either reset it in the test code before the action exits, or switch to using otherVM mode.

+If the action will always be run in otherVM mode, there is no need to reset any system state that was modified during the action.

+### My test creates and uses additional threads: do I have to clean them up?

+If you want to be able to run the action in agentVM mode, then maybe. jtreg will run the main test code in a new thread in a new thread group.
+When that thread exits, or when any thread in the thread group throws an exception, jtreg will try to ensure that all threads in that thread group have existed.
+It will periodically interrupt those threads for a short period, to give them a chance to terminate themselves, and will report an error if they do not terminate in a timely fashion.
+An action should clean up for itself any threads that will not respond to being interrupted, or which are created in some other thread group.

+If the action will always be run in othervm mode, there is no need to help ensure that all threads have terminated.

 ### What should I do with a test once I've written it?